 Content Management and Monitoring

-Such metrics will show where you need to work harder, what tactics are successful and what need to be improved.
+Such metrics will show where you need to work harder, what tactics are successful and what needs to be improved.

-If you don’t have social media marketing managers in your company, the responsibilities are usually passed to content marketing managers.
+If you don’t have social media marketing managers in your company, the responsibility usually falls to content marketing managers.
 But even if you do have, these two managers should communicate closely together.

 The Perfect Content Marketing Manager

-The study showed that the desired education for content marketing managers comes from various backgrounds, including traditional marketing degrees and nontraditional business majors like journalism and English.
-Experience is important since 47% of employers ask for 3-5 years of professional experience and about 80% require at least a year.
-As for skills, a great number of employers look for impeccable writing and editing.
-Other noteworthy skills include SEO, data analysis, WordPress and design.
+The study showed that the desired education for content marketing managers comes from various backgrounds, including traditional marketing degrees and non-traditional business majors like journalism and English.

 The companies should be able to identify when it’s best to divide these responsibilities between different people and when it’s best to rely on one person.